Light-HD/jetsonmitrccar/README.md

 * src : All catkin based packages

     * ackermann_rc: Interface between an RC receiver connected to arduino and ROS

+    * bear_car_launch: Collection of launch files that integrate most of the other packages here.

     * conde (3rd party submodule): **[optional]** Simple lane following Autonomous Driving Simulator for the Portuguese Robotics Open